harinisubbiah/Obstacle-Avoiding-Automobile-using-IR-Sensor/README.md

 # Obstacle-Avoiding-Automobile-using-IR-Sensor
 The primary objective of this project is to design and develop an autonomous robot that intelligently navigates its surroundings using IR sensors, while delivering real-time feedback through a buzzer alert system.

-# 🔩 Hardware Components Used
+#  Hardware Components Used
-✅ AT89S52 Microcontroller
+- AT89S52 Microcontroller

-✅ L293D Motor Driver IC
+- L293D Motor Driver IC

-✅ 3 TSOP18638 IR Sensors
+- 3 TSOP18638 IR Sensors

-✅2 DC Motors
+- 2 DC Motors

-✅ BC547 NPN Transistor
+- BC547 NPN Transistor

-✅ 1K Resistor
+- 1K Resistor

-✅ Buzzer
+- Buzzer

-✅ 5V Power Supply
+- 5V Power Supply

-✅ Connecting Wires
+- Connecting Wires

-✅ Breadboard
+- Breadboard

-# 💻 Software Required
+# Software Required
-➡️ Keil uVision
+`Keil uVision`

-➡️ Download the 8051 ISP Program and driver and follow the steps given in the link to install :  https://www.instructables.com/USBASP-Installation-in-Windows-10/
+- Download the 8051 ISP Program and driver and follow the steps given in the link to install :  https://www.instructables.com/USBASP-Installation-in-Windows-10/

-➡️ Refer the assembly code file : code.asm

 # Ciruit Diagram
 -> Refer schematic.png